Brendan McKay (mathematician): Mathematics

-Biblical cyphers
+Biblical ciphers

-Outside of his specialty, McKay is best known for leading a team of Israeli mathematicians such as Dror Bar-Natan and Gil Kalai, together with Maya Bar-Hillel, who rebutted a Bible code theory advanced by Eliyahu Rips, Yoav Rosenberg and Doron Witztum, which maintained that the Hebrew text of the Bible enciphered predictive details of future historical events.
-The paper in question had been accepted for publication by a scientific peer-reviewed journal in 1994.
+Outside of his speciality, McKay is best known for leading a team, consisting of mathematicians Dror Bar-Natan and Gil Kalai and psychologist Maya Bar-Hillel, that rebutted a Bible code theory advanced by Eliyahu Rips, Yoav Rosenberg and Doron Witztum, which maintained that the Hebrew text of the Bible enciphered predictive details of future historical events.
+The paper in question had been accepted for publication by a peer-reviewed scientific journal in 1994.
 Their rebuttal, together with a paper written by an anonymous mathematician, argued that the patterns in the Bible that supposedly indicate some hidden message from a divine source or have predictive power can be just as easily found in other works, such as War and Peace.
 The discredited theory was taken up by US journalist Michael Drosnin.
 Drosnin said he was convinced of this theory when one of its exponents stated that the Torah predicted the Iraqi wars.
 He expressed his certainty publicly that such coded messages could not be found in any other work than the Bible, and, in an interview with Newsweek, he challenged:

 "When my critics find a message about the assassination of a prime minister encrypted in Moby Dick, I'll believe them."

 In response, McKay employed the same Bible decryption method described by Rips' group, quickly found some nine references to Yitzhak Rabin's assassination in Herman Melville's masterpiece.
 He also showed that the same technique allowed him to find ostensible mentions not only of the assassinations of Martin Luther King, JFK, and Abraham Lincoln but also references to Diana, Princess of Wales, her lover Dodi Fayed, and their chauffeur Henri Paul in the same novel.

-This debunking disproof of a theory that the bible encrypts secret messages containing future world history achieved international fame for McKay outside of his specific field of combinatorics.
+This debunking disproof of a theory that the Bible encrypts secret messages containing future world history achieved international attention for McKay outside of his specific field of combinatorics.